 Yes.
 The California Penal Code defines it as a serious and violent crime that is punishable by fines and imprisonment.

 As experienced Los Angeles criminal defense lawyers and robbery experts, we can help you.
-Tell us about your case in the free consultation.
+Tell us about your case in the private consultation.

 There is a set of crimes that the California Penal Code considers as related to theft.
 Either because they are combined or appear involved during the commission of the act, as in the case of drugs.